Ashwin-S-Nambiar/portfolio-assets/README.md

 # portfolio-assets

-This repository serves as the static asset store for [ashwin.co.in](https://ashwin.co.in), a personal portfolio website.
+This repository serves as the static asset store for [ashwin.co.in](https://ashwin.co.in), my personal portfolio website.
 All assets are served via the [jsDelivr](https://www.jsdelivr.com/) CDN, which provides fast and reliable delivery by pulling directly from this GitHub repository.

 ## CDN Usage